aspose-pdf/Aspose.PDF-Documentation/net/overview/drawing/_index.md

 1. Cross-platform support.
 Aspose.PDF.Drawing enables the development of drawing applications across diverse platforms, including Windows, Linux, macOS, Android, and iOS.

-1. High-performance rendering.
-The rendering quality and performance of the Aspose.PDF.Drawing for .NET library is not decreasing.
+1. The performance of the Aspose.PDF.Drawing for .NET library is reduced by no more than 2%.

+1. The rendering quality.
 With Aspose.PDF.Drawing, you can achieve top-notch rendering of text featuring anti-aliasing and hinting.
 This ensures smooth font edges without jagged artifacts, making text legible across various displays and resolutions.
+The difference in a document of A4 format is not more than 10 pixels per page.

 1. Comprehensive feature set.
 Aspose.PDF.Drawing boasts an extensive array of features for 2D graphics, encompassing shapes, lines, text, images, and charts.